-All visitors must sign in at the front office using the Ident-A-Kid system.
+All visitors must enter the building through Door 1, sign in and present a valid state ID which will be processed through our Raptor system.
 Visitors are photographed and must print off and wear the visitor pass displayed prominently on their person.
 Conferences with teachers, SLC directors, and counselors should be made by appointment.
 Visitors with business in an SLC must report to and check in with the designated SLC office.
 Visitors are not permitted to go directly to a classroom.
 Visitors must check out in the front office upon leaving the building.
-Lunch-time visitors are limited to parents/guardians.
+Lunch-time visitors are limited to parents/guardians and must remain in the front office area for lunch.